tushar-turing/amazon-task-parser-cif/src/README.md

 ## Directory Structure

 - `main.py`: The main entry point of the application that handles batch processing of notebooks and validation
+- `app.py`: Streamlit web interface for the application
 - `requirements.txt`: Python package dependencies
 - `validators/`: Contains validation logic for instructions and responses
   - `validator.py`: Core validation functions and schema definitions